-• Spatial development scenarios:
+Spatial development scenarios:

-- Linking the Spatial Development Strategic Frameworks "City-region Plans" document of the governorates with national, local, sectoral and cross-sectoral development policies and plans as a prelude to the preparation of regional plans. - Develop spatial development scenarios to strengthen the link between rural areas (located in Area C) and urban areas (located in the Areas A and B). - Identify priority development projects and programs mentioned in the implementation plans, areas of implementation in the governorate, and identify them spatially, and indicate the services of the main public services such as water, sewage, electricity, communications, solid waste, transportation etc., as stated in the methodology.
+- Linking the Spatial Development Strategic Framework "City-region Plan" document of the governorate with national, local, sectoral and crosssectoral development policies and plans as a prelude to the preparation of regional planning schemes. - Develop spatial development scenarios to strengthen the link between rural areas (located in Area C) and urban areas (located in the Areas A and B). - Identify priority development projects and programs mentioned in the implementation plans, areas of implementation in the governorate, and identify them spatially, and indicate the services of the main public services such as water, sewage, electricity, communications, solid waste, transportation etc., as stated in the methodology.

-Implementation and follow-up plans:

-- Develop an integrated implementation plan within a time frame and parallel financial estimates. - Develop a methodology to monitor the mechanisms of implementation of the plan, measures of success in its implementation, and tools for measuring this success, including risk factors.
+- Implementation and follow-up plans: - Develop an integrated implementation plan within a time frame and parallel financial estimates. - Develop a methodology to monitor the mechanisms of implementation of the plan, measures of success in its implementation, and tools for measuring this success, including risk factors.